Japanese invasion of Lingayen Gulf: The Japanese advance to the Agno River

 On the morning of 23 December, the Philippine 71st Division set up defensive positions along Route 3 south of Sison, with the remnants of the 26th Cavalry falling back to Pozorrubio to reorganize.
 The advance of the Japanese 47th Infantry was slowed until noon by the Philippine artillery, by which time the Japanese 47th had been joined by the 48th Reconnaissance and 4th Tank Regiments.
 Aided by aircraft, the Japanese began a concerted attack, and the Philippine 71st Division broke and fled, abandoning its artillery.
 At 1900 hours, the Japanese entered Sison, with the American line moved back to just north of Pozorrubio, and the 26th Cavalry continuing its retreat to Binalonan.
 However, the Japanese continued their attack into the night, driving the Philippine 91st Division from Pozorrubuio and ending American hopes of making a stand there.

 Even before the fall of Sison, Wainwright had received permission from General MacArthur to withdraw behind the Agno River as he believed that further defense of the Lingayen area was impossible.
 Wainwright hoped to launch a counterattack with the Philippine Division and other units being held in reserve.

 In the early morning of 24 December, the Japanese 4th Tank Regiment encountered the Philippine 26th Cavalry northwest of Binalonan.
 Although lacking anti-tank guns, the 26th Cavalry made a strong stand, inflicting considerable casualties on the Japanese, but with the arrival of the Japanese 2nd Formosa later that morning, the 26th Cavalry found itself outnumbered and almost encircled.
 For more than four hours, the 26th Cavalry held its ground, until the remaining 450 men began to withdraw at 1530 hours.
-By dusk, the survivors reached Tayung on the far side of the Agno River, and the Japanese entered Binalonan.
+By dusk, the survivors reached Tayug on the far side of the Agno River, and the Japanese entered Binalonan.
 At this point, the Japanese were in position to enter the central plain of Luzon for the final drive to Manila.